emfcamp/Website/templates/about/villages.md

 If you're planning to bring something especially big or in need of lots of power to your village, please let us know beforehand so we can provide you with what you need.

+## Register a Village
+By [registering your village at emfcamp.org/villages/register](/villages/register), you'll be making the Village People aware of the fact you plan to arrive, and how much space you're likely to need, and you'll allow us to get in touch to discuss how we can support your plans and activities at the event.

 ## What can we do as a village?
 Villages are great as you can share ideas, equipment and space!
 The sharing doesn’t stop there - it lets you share resources too.
 You can come up with a cooking and cleaning rota as a group to reduce waste, make the camp cheaper and interrupt your day with a change of activity.
 Some people spend all their time cooking for others!